aar0man/python-masterclass-23/Readme.md

 Created by Andrei Roman, Python Software Developer at [Assist Software](https://assist-software.net/)

 If you want to execute the practical cases and have problems, you can contact me at andrei.roman@assist.ro.

+Here is the link to my colleague's materials: [will be added soon](https://assist-software.net/)